Blocks

 Variables defined in the configuration will be used as environment variables passed into the script.

-int: Milliseconds between the time we run the script.
-Must be>=100
+intervalint: Milliseconds between the time we run the script.
+Must be>=100.scriptstring: Path to the node file to execute.

 [{